Struga Poetry Evenings (SPE) is considered one

 during his years of study in Moscow.

-The ‘Brothers Miladinov’ award was
+The ‘Brothers Miladinov’ award was established

-published in Macedonia between two festivals as
+Macedonia between two festivals as poets from

-poets from all over Yugoslavia started to
+all over Yugoslavia started to participate.
+SPE

-participate.
-SPE turned to an international
+turned to an international event in 1966 and

-event in 1966 and there was an international
+there was an international award called ‘The

-award called ‘The Golden Wreath’ given to a
+Golden Wreath’ given to a living international

-living international poet for his contribution
+poet for his contribution and poetry

-and poetry achievement.
+achievement.
 SPE established a strong

 cooperation with the UNISCO in 2003.
 Together